snyk-community/sdr-bootstrap-prepack/README.md

 According to the annotations this field will display combined value from linked `AccessLevel` entity field `description` and `Department` entity field `name`.

-Also, you may notice annotation `@Description` with string value, which is similar to JSON object, this is an additional information for generators, read more detailed explanation in [Description annotation format]() article.
+Also, you may notice annotation `@Description` with string value, which is similar to JSON object, this is an additional information for generators, read more detailed explanation in <a href="https://github.com/ipselon/sdr-bootstrap-prepack/wiki/Description-annotation-format" target="_blank">Description annotation format</a> article.

 The metadata of the list generator has the following structure: